anair123/DATS-6501---Capstone-Project---Aashish-Nair/README.md

 ## Tools and Packages

 The Python (3.6) code was written in the Jupyter notebook with Anaconda (.ipynb format).
 All packages needed to run the code are shown in the requirements.txt file.

-## Running the Code

-1. Run the 'Data Collection and Preprocessing.ipynb' file, which creates and exports the df.pickle file.
-2. Run all the python notebooks in the 'text generation' folder (each file contains a model that inputs the df.pickle file and generates text)
-3. Run the 'Exploratory_Data_Analysis.ipynb' file